Bordered theory for pillowcase homology: From curves to modules

 \subsection{Preliminary isotopies of L}

+\begin{definition} We call a position of a curve $L$ \emph{nice} if for every parameterizing arc $i$ the pair $(i,L)$ is admissible, and also there are no immersed discs contributing to the differential in $CF(i,L)$. \end{definition}

-First, if $L$ is an arc, one makes a perturbation of $L$ in the small neighborhood of $\bdry \P$ by applying twist along the orientation of $\bdry \P$, s.t. the end comes close to a basepoint passing all the parameterizing arcs on its way, see Figure \ref{figure:perturbation}.
+\begin{lemma} Every curve $L$ can be isotoped to be in a $nice$ position. \end{lemma} \begin{proof} First, if $L$ is an arc, we make a perturbation of $L$ in a small neighborhood of $\bdry \P$ by applying a twist along the orientation of $\bdry \P$, such that the end comes close to a basepoint passing all the parameterizing arcs on its way, see Figure~\ref{figure:perturbation}.
 This ensures that all the parameterizing arcs $i$ are admissible with $L$ as a pair $(i,L)$.

-In fact, this perturbation is enough to define $M(A)$ up to homotopy, but for the further simplification of $M(L)$, and for having a concrete $M(L)$ rather then a homotopy type, we will do the following extra isotopy.

-First, fix the notation of arcs, and discs on which they cut the pillowcase as on the Figure \ref{figure:curve}.
+Now we exclude the immersed discs contributing to $CF(i,L)$.
+We first fix the notation of arcs and discs, on which they cut the pillowcase, as in Figure~\ref{figure:curve}.
 Consider traversing along $L$ on the pillowcase --- this traversing (up to isotopies of $L$ which do not change intersections with arcs) is encoded in the cyclic sequence $S(L)$ of discs $B_k$ (we call them big domains), which are visited by L, as well as the connecting arcs between them.
-For example for the curve $L^{\natural}$ on the Figure \ref{figure:curve} we have a cyclic sequence $S(L^{\natural})=B_1 j_2 B_4 i_2 B_1 i_0 B_2 j_0 B_1 j_1 B_3 i_1 $.
+For example for the curve $L^{\natural}$ in Figure~\ref{figure:curve} we have a cyclic sequence $S(L^{\natural})=B_1 j_2 B_4 i_2 B_1 i_0 B_2 j_0 B_1 j_1 B_3 i_1 $.
 If $L$ is an arc then the sequence is not cyclic.

-We isotope a curve $L$ further, so that the sequence $S(L)$ it gives does not have the same arcs around one big domain, i.e. it does not have a pattern $i B_l i$.
-Such an isotopy exists because if one has such a pattern, there is a finger move isotopy of $L$ removing $i B_l i$ from the sequence $S(L)$, see Figure \ref{figure:finger_move}.
+We isotope a curve $L$ further, so that the sequence $S(L)$ does not have the same arcs around one big domain, i.e. it does not have a pattern $i B_l i$.
+Such an isotopy exists because if we have such a pattern, there is a finger move isotopy of $L$ removing $i B_l i$ from the sequence $S(L)$, see Figure~\ref{figure:finger_move}.
 The length of the sequence decreases, so the process of doing such finger move isotopies has to stop.

+We claim that once there are not patterns $i B_l i$ in $S(L)$, there cannot be immersed discs contributing to $CF(i,L)$.
+Suppose there is an immersed disc; then we can decrease the number of intersections of $L$ with the parameterizing arcs by doing a long finger move along that disc.
+In the process of doing that finger move every time the number of intersections decreases, it is because we eliminated some pattern $i B_l i$ from $S(L)$.
+But such patterns did not exist $\implies$ contradiction.